-In the University of Waterloo’s Anthropology program, students gain an 'anthropological sensibility' that builds knowledge and skills for life and work beyond the University.
+In the University of Waterloo’s anthropology program, students gain an 'anthropological sensibility' that builds knowledge and skills for life and work beyond the University.
 In a rapidly changing, increasingly globalized world, it is critical to understand the unions, disjunctures, and discursive changes over time, between species, and among cultural practices.

-UWaterloo Anthropology students learn techniques of research design, field methods, and have fieldwork opportunities that bring classroom learning to life.
+UWaterloo anthropology students learn techniques of research design, field methods, and have fieldwork opportunities that bring classroom learning to life.

 Our teaching focuses on three of the sub-fields of Anthropology

-- Cultural Anthropology addresses the full global array of human groups and their cultural practices, beliefs, and social action, including interactions between groups, present and historical.
+- Sociocultural Anthropology addresses the full global array of human groups and their cultural practices, beliefs, and social action, including interactions between groups, present and historical.
 It considers contemporary social transformations such as migration, transnationalism, and globalization and their varied effects in specific local sites.
 Cultural anthropology has significance for broad social concerns and intercultural understanding.